Joseph James DeAngelo: Other employment

-DeAngelo's employment history during the 1980s is unknown.
+DeAngelo's employment status during the 1980s is unknown; it's suspected he worked as a computer engineer and a cashier.
 From 1990 until his retirement in 2017, he worked as a truck mechanic at a Save Mart Supermarkets distribution center in Roseville.
 He was arrested in 1996 for failing to pay for gas, but the charge was dismissed.

 Loud outbursts

 DeAngelo's brother-in-law claimed that DeAngelo would casually bring up the East Area Rapist in conversation around the time of the original crimes.
-Neighbors reported that he frequently engaged in loud, profane outbursts.
+Neighbors also reported that he would frequently engage in loud, profane outbursts.
 One neighbor reported that his family received a phone message from DeAngelo threatening to "deliver a load of death" because of their barking dog.
 He was living with a daughter and granddaughter at the time of his arrest.

 Crimes

 DNA evidence linked DeAngelo to eight murders in Goleta, Ventura, Dana Point, and Irvine; two other murders in Goleta, lacking DNA evidence, were linked by modus operandi.
 DeAngelo pleaded guilty to three other murders: two in Rancho Cordova and one in Visalia.
 He also committed more than 50 known rapes in the California counties of Sacramento, Contra Costa, Stanislaus, San Joaquin, Alameda, Santa Clara, and Yolo; and he was linked to hundreds of incidents of thefts, burglaries, vandalism, peeping, stalking, and prowling.